At a glance

 Reconciling against Criteo

 Where to look in Criteo’s own dashboard:Criteo Management Centre → Reporting → Performance Report for clicks and conversions by landing page or product, and a web-vitals source (your real-user monitoring, Google PageSpeed Insights, or a CrUX-based report) for the LCP and CLS readings on those same URLs.Criteo cannot produce this card on its own.
 Criteo sees the clicks it delivered and the conversions it attributed per landing page, but it has no idea how fast those pages load, that lives in your web-vitals measurement.
-The cross-channel join of Criteo landing-page performance against web-vitals data is what Vortex IQ assembles.
+The cross-platform join of Criteo landing-page performance against web-vitals data is what Vortex IQ assembles.
 To reconcile manually, export Criteo’s per-landing-page clicks and conversion rate, pull the LCP and CLS for the same URLs from your vitals source, and the pages that are both slow and below your account-average conversion rate are the ones this card flags.
 Why our number may legitimately differ from a manual check: